nightscout/trio-docs/docs/configuration/migration/aaps-migration.md

 | Trio Name | Setting Format <br> (example) | Location in Trio | AAPS Name | Setting Format <br> (example) | Location in AAPS |
 |:---:|:---:|:---:|:---:|:---:|:---:|
 | **Smooth Glucose Value** | toggle <br> (On/Off) | Settings → Devices → CGM → Smooth Glucose Value | **Smoothing** | selection <br> (No smoothing / Exponential smoothing / Average smoothing) | Config Builder → Smoothing |

+!!! note "Custom Automations"
+    Trio does not offer certain custom automations that are available in AAPS, such as automating a hypo temp target when glucose drops below a certain value.
+    This can, however, be achieved one of two ways:

+    - Enable "Sensitivity Raises Target" which will automatically increase your target glucose when sensitivity ratio is below 100%.
+    - Enable "High Temp Target Raises Sensitivity" and save a custom temp target of <100 mg/dL (5.5 mmol/L) under adjustments that you can manually enable when recovering from a low glucose.